Lakhimpur Kheri violence: Farmers call for nationwide protests; Priyanka Gandhi detained

 “This is a country of farmers, not a fiefdom of BJP’s brutal ideology,” Vadra tweeted.
 “Kisan Satyagraha [peaceful farmers’ protest] will be strengthened and the voice of the farmer will be louder,” she tweeted.

 Vadra visited the district with party leader Deepinder Singh Hooda on Sunday night but the police allegedly stopped them from entering.
 The Congress later tweeted that she had been detained and was being taken from Hargaon town to Sitapur Police Line.
+Hooda was also detained, reported PTI.

 Congress leader Rahul Gandhi said that a person who remained silent after witnessing this “inhumane massacre” was already dead.